asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 # Describing a requester

-We are going to use a very simple ping and pong example where a requestor sends the ping and responder respond with pong.
+We are going to use a very simple ping and pong example where a requester sends the ping and responder responds with a pong.

-To describe a **requester** in AsyncAPI we make use of an operation that `send`s to the `ping` channel and expects a `reply` over `pong`.
+To describe a **requester** in AsyncAPI, we make use of an operation that `send`s to the `ping` channel and expects a `reply` over `pong`.

 ```yml
 asyncapi: 3.0.0